 Ms. Oinonen has been presented with the International Academy of Trial Lawyers Award for Outstanding Excellence in Trial Advocacy, the Georgia Association of Women Lawyers Award, and the Kathleen Kessler-Eidson Trial Advocacy Award.
 Ms. Oinonen is a member of the Lamar Inn, the Georgia Trial Lawyers Association, the American Association for Justice, the National Employment Lawyers Association and admitted into the prestigious Order of Emory Advocates.

-Mario Bernard Williams, partner at Williams Oinonen LLC, primarily works in the areas of plaintiff’s personal injury, wrongful death, civil rights, police misconduct, employment and business litigation at Williams Oinonen LLC.
-Mr. Williams has extensive knowledge in the area of Section 1983 civil rights cases and trucking litigation, and has also litigated cases between small businesses owners and their suppliers with respect to breach of contract issues.
+Mario Bernard Williams, partner at Williams Oinonen LLC, primarily works in the areas of Plaintiff’s wrongful death, civil rights, police misconduct, employment and business litigation at Williams Oinonen LLC.
+Mr. Williams also has a joint venture with Nexus Caridades Inc. where he heads their civil rights division.

 In addition to his legal work, Mr. Williams’ political clients include federal, state, and local elected officials throughout Georgia.
 He has extensive experience in campaign strategy, opposition research and policy analysis for elections and has worked on multiple successful campaigns for United States congressmen, mayors, county CEOs, as well as state senators and representatives.